-VID 200 Lighting
+VID 200 Lighting for Video

-Level I Prerequisites: Academic Reading and Writing Levels of 6; VID 105 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6; VID 125 minimum grade "C" 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours

 In this course, students gain hands-on experience with lighting for video through the exploration and application of multiple lighting effects.
-Specific areas covered are: color temperatures of light, white balance, manipulation of light using filters, exposure latitudes and light ratios, use of light meters, diffusers, flags, electrical demands, safety procedures as well as many other topics consistent with improving the ability to communicate more effectively using lighting in video.
+Areas covered include manipulation of light using filters, color temperatures and white balance and use of lighting equipment.
+Safety procedures as well as many other topics consistent with improving the ability to communicate more effectively using lighting in video are discussed.
+The title of this course was previously Lighting.

-VID 203 Web Video 3 credits
+VID 203 Web Video